midnxghtpulse/labor-law-claims-analysis/README.md

 * notice pay
 * intraday work interval

-these are analytical categories built from the procedural subjects available in datajud.
+these are analytical categories constructed from the procedural subjects available in datajud.

 ---